ietf-teep/architecture/draft-ietf-teep-architecture.md

     overcoming this limitation.

     Any entity is free to operate a TAM.
-For a TAM to be successful, it must have its public key or certificate installed in Devices Trust Anchor list.
+For a TAM to be successful, it must have its public key or certificate installed in a device's Trust Anchor list.
     A TAM may set up a relationship with device manufacturers or carriers to have them install the TAM's keys in their device's Trust Anchor list.
     Alternatively, a TAM may publish its certificate and allow Device